 Payments necessary to prevent the eviction of the Participant from their principal residence or foreclosure on the mortgage on that residence.

 Funeral expenses for the Participant, their spouse, children, dependents, or beneficiary.

-Certain expenses to repair damage to the Participant’s principal residence, even if that repair would not otherwise qualify for a casualty loss deduction for federal income tax purposes (see IRS publication 547
+Certain expenses to repair damage to the Participant’s principal residence that qualify for a casualty loss deduction for federal income tax purposes (see IRS publication 547

 Expenses incurred as a result of a federally-declared disaster, such as hurricanes and wildfires.

 The application form will require you to supply documentation in support of your claim for financial hardship consideration.

 A 10% federal income tax withholding applies and will be withheld at the time of disbursement but you have the option to waive this withholding on the application form or increase the withholding amount beyond 10%.
 In addition, a 10% early-withdrawal penalty applies (as you are under the age of 59.5) but will not be withheld at the time of disbursement.
 You would be responsible to pay the 10% early-withdrawal penalty amount at the time that you file your income taxes for the year in which the withdrawal occurred.
 The 10% early-withdrawal penalty may be waived altogether in certain circumstances.
 For details, please visit: https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-tax-on-early-distributions

 .
 Processing times for a hardship withdrawal range from 10 to 15 business days.